Choosing your degree and courses

 - Visit the degree pages for your chosen degree(s).
 Read the degree requirements, noting any rules you need to be aware of.

 - Look at the required first-year courses for the major(s) and/or minor(s) you want to do.
 Normally, making sure you follow the first step of the major requirements for a given subject will mean you can progress in this subject to 200-level in your second year.
 Check the course finder for prerequisites for 200-level and 300-level.

-- Explore areas of study to find out more about the courses you can select for your major(s) and/or minor(s).
+- Explore subject areas to find out more about the courses you can select for your major(s) and/or minor(s).
 For example, what are the first-year HIST courses, and which courses sound interesting to you?